History of Club Deportivo Universidad Católica: 2022 Supercopa runner-up

 On 23 January 2022, Universidad Católica played in the final of the 2022 Supercopa de Chile against Colo-Colo at the Ester Roa Rebolledo in Concepción.
 The first half ended goalless; however, in the second half, Colo Colo continued their dominance, opening the scoring through Gil in the 62nd minute, and Villanueva sealed the 2–0 victory for the Albos in the 91st minute.

-In international tournaments, UC was drawn in Group H of the 2022 Copa Libertadores alongside Flamengo (Brazil), Sporting Cristal (Perú), and Talleres (C) (Argentina).
+In international tournaments, UC was drawn in Group H of the 2022 Copa Libertadores alongside Flamengo (Brazil), Sporting Cristal (Peru), and Talleres (C) (Argentina).
 They had a poor performance in the group.
 On the final matchday, the club could only aspire to qualify for the round of 16 of the Copa Sudamericana if they won their match.
 Despite this, the Franja lost at home to Talleres, but Sporting Cristal's loss to Flamengo meant UC qualified for the Sudamericana as the best third-placed team from the Copa Libertadores groups.
 In the Copa Sudamericana, the club faced São Paulo of Brazil.
 In the first leg, a match marred by three red cards for the opposition, Universidad Católica lost 4–2 at home to São Paulo.
 In the second leg, Universidad Católica was defeated again, 4–1, and were eliminated from the round of 16 with an aggregate score of 8–3.

 Domestically, fortune was no different in the Primera División, with a terrible run of form under Cristian Paulucci, culminating in his tenure ending with 6 losses and 1 victory in his last 7 league matches.
 This led to the termination of Cristian Paulucci's contract by mutual agreement.
 The following day, his replacement was confirmed to be his technical assistant Rodrigo Valenzuela on an interim basis.
 After drawing 1–1 in the Clásico against Colo-Colo, the institution announced Ariel Holan as their new manager until December 2023.
 Under Holan, the Franja, which had remained in the bottom half of the table throughout the first semester, finished the 2022 season in seventh place, obtaining a berth for the 2023 Copa Sudamericana.
 In the Copa Chile, Universidad Católica faced Unión San Felipe in two-legged ties, winning with an aggregate score of 6–1.
 In the round of 16, they faced Audax Italiano, winning the tie 5–0 on aggregate.
 In the quarter-finals, UC faced their classic rivals in a tie marred by the suspension of the match due to the throwing of fireworks at Universidad de Chile's goalkeeper Martín Parra.
 Ultimately, UC were eliminated with an aggregate score of 2–3.